asseco-voice/laravel-json-authorization/README.md

 where you'd like to merge [authorizable set values](#terminology) from different [authorizable set types](#terminology) in which case you will add those as well.

-With regard to the performance, everything is cached to the great extent, invalidated (TODO) and re-cached upon change.
+With regard to the performance, everything is cached to the great extent, invalidated and re-cached upon change.

 Seeders are available to use by including `AuthorizationSeeder` (wrapper for several seeders)